mjvdende/continuous-delivery-pipeline/README.md

     start building!

-It can take a while before services are running because docker is downloading images from the docker hub.
+It can take a while before services are started because docker is downloading images from the docker hub.
 Therefor you can follow the progress of services booting when logging on to a core, for example core-02.

     $ vagrant ssh core-02
     $ journalctl -u jenkins.service -f

 ## Services Provided

+_Once a sevice is started below links will point to your local instance of the running service._

 ### core-01